 A keen recitalist, Olivia has made debuts at the Aldeburgh and Oxford Lieder Festivals.
-She is a Britten Pears Young Artist, Samling Artist and member of the Academy's prestigious Song Circle.
+She is a Britten Pears Young Artist, a Samling Artist, a member of the Academy's prestigious Song Circle and a graduate of the Internationale Sommerakademie at the Mozarteum, Salzburg.
 Olivia has performed at venues including Wigmore Hall, St John's Smith Square, St Martin-in-the-Fields, Kings Place, the Holywell Music Room and the Royal Courts of Justice.
 This season she looks forward to performing in a concert of Venetian songs curated by Richard Stokes at The Queen's Gallery, Buckingham Palace.

-As a soloist and regular chorus member for the Bach/Kohn Foundation Bach Cantata Series, she has worked with leading harpsichordists and conductors including Laurence Cummings and Masaaki Suzuki - in 2015 performances in collaboration with The Julliard School took her on tour to the Lincoln Center, New York; the Boston Early Music Festival and the Bach Festival, Leipzig.
+As a regular soloist for the RAM/Kohn Foundation Bach Cantata Series, she has worked with leading harpsichordists and conductors including Laurence Cummings and Masaaki Suzuki - in 2015 performances in collaboration with The Julliard School took her on tour to the Lincoln Center, New York; the Boston Early Music Festival and the Bach Festival, Leipzig.

 Prior to her undergraduate studies, she toured extensively with Opera North for two seasons in their productions of Mozart's Die Zauberflöte and Britten's A Midsummer Night's Dream, whilst also singing as chorister at Lincoln Cathedral under the directorship of Aric Prentice.

-Olivia is grateful to the Countess of Munster Trust, the Josephine Baker Trust, the David Laing Foundation and Charlotte Fraser for their support of her studies.
+Olivia is hugely grateful to the Charlotte Fraser Trust, the Countess of Munster Trust, the Josephine Baker Trust and the David Laing Foundation for their support of her studies.